aryaprabhudesai/starter-academic/content/home/experience.md

     date_end: '2018-07-01'
     description:  |2-

-        * Worked on developing and implementing language models and libraries for Indian regional languages.
-Developed a Document Ranking system for Hindi using Deep Learning.
-        *  Research paper presented and published at the IBICA-WICT 2018
+        * Studied and reviewed libraries like SpaCy for creation of language models.
+Implemented Natural Language Processing models and libraries for Indian regional languages.
+Presented and published a research paper at the Springer IBICA-WICT 2018

 design:
   columns: '2'